Home / Health & Wellness Articles / Foster Care /

 Does our family have to fit into any mold to be considered for foster care?

 “There is no typical foster home.
-Centerstone works with traditional married families with children, single mothers, elderly adults, LGBTQ+ couples and many others,” says Roddy Fernandez, a Foster Care Program Manager.
+Centerstone works with married families with children, single mothers, elderly adults, LGBTQ+ couples, and many others,” says Roddy Fernandez, Foster Care Program Manager.
 Beyond family structure, you are not limited to only fostering children who look just like you.
 Every family can foster children from racial and ethnic backgrounds different to theirs.
 In these cases, Centerstone provides cultural awareness trainings to bridge any potential gaps caused by these differences.

 To learn more about Centerstone’s foster care program or to hear the experiences of other foster parents, visit the Centerstone Foster Care website or call 1-877-HOPE123 (877-467-3123).